 Tips for Crafting with Toddlers

-Toddlers have a mind of their own and if you don’t stick to a set schedule, it can be hard to work on a project of any sort.
-I always planned crafting time around nap and meal times to make sure my little one was well-rested and fed before crafting.
+Toddlers have a mind of their own and if you don’t stick to a set schedule, it can be hard to work on any sort of project.
+I always planned our crafting time around nap and meal times to make sure my little one was well-rested and fed before crafting.
 It made a huge difference!

 Also, set up everything you will need before you start crafting.
-Whether it’s paints, paintbrushes, scissors, glue, wipes, glitter, water, and paper towel.
-If you turn your back for even a second you might wind up with a freshly (unintentionally) painted wall.
+Whether it’s paints, paintbrushes, scissors, glue, wipes, glitter, water, or a paper towel.
+If you turn your back for even a second, you might wind up with a freshly (but unintentionally) painted wall.

 Anticipate the mess and work around it.
-I always saved (clean) plastic table cloths from my daughter’s birthday parties and laid them underneath the crafting table as well as on the table, and I made sure that she wore old play clothes or a smock.
-The mess is half the fun, and part of learning skills!
+I always saved any clean plastic table cloths from my daughter’s birthday parties and laid them underneath the crafting table as well as on the table.
+In addition, I made sure she wore old play clothes or a smock.
+The mess is half the fun – and part of learning!

-What preschool fall crafts are you creating with your kids?
+What fall crafts for preschoolers are you creating this season?
 Comment below!